By Laura Crotet, Senior Trip Planner at France Just For You

 However, when I think of Norman specialties, I go directly to the salted butter caramels made in Isigny-sur-Mer.
 Made with local milk and butter and cooked in copper, they melt in your mouth and it is impossible to have just one.
 My favorite are the soft caramels, but for an extra dose of Normandy, the ones with calvados are also a real treat.
 If you plan on bringing some home as a souvenir, buy twice as much or you will not have any left by the time you get home.

-Typical norman Drinks
+Typical Norman Drinks

 All right, now we’re talking!
 Everyone knows that Normandy produces delicious cider and of course Calvados.
 But two of my favorite drinks are a little less known: Poiré and Pommeau.